API Platform

 Claude Code

-Manual setup for Claude Code
+Manual remote setup

-1claude mcp add html2pptx --transport http https://html2pptx.app/mcp
+1claude mcp add --scope user --transport http html2pptx https://html2pptx.app/mcp

 Authentication

 The MCP server supports two authentication methods.
 Choose the one that best fits your use case.
+API keys are fine for export, docs, usage, and catalog tools, but html2pptx_publish_template requires a WorkOS-bound user token because template drafts need a creator identity.

 API Key (Recommended)